 When Readable is selected, the shared document is readable even after the sharing session is over.

 In a video course, the host can start course recording directly, and non-host participants can request the host to record the course.

 A course recording contains in-meeting audios, presenter videos and shared screens.
 The recording file is in MP4 format and, by default, it is stored in the cloud documents of the recording initiator or host.

 After the recording is over, all participants in the course will receive a push message with information of the cloud document, indicating the meeting name, date and URL to the recording file.
 Receivers can click the URL to visit the video recording online or download the video to a local drive.
 Playback speed-up is supported for online playback of recordings.

 Course recording makes it easier for teachers to save their course records and for students to review what they've learned.

 The meeting host can click the Host controls button to mute or unmute all microphones.

-After the presenter selects Unmute all, the previously muted participants will receive a prompt asking whether they would like to turn on their microphones.
+- •After the presenter selects Unmute all, the previously muted participants will receive a prompt asking whether they would like to turn on their microphones.

-Note: The meeting initiator is assigned as the meeting host.
+Note: The meeting initiator is, by default, assigned as the meeting host.
 If the host leaves the meeting, the system will automatically assign a new host.

 2. Transfer the meeting host or remove a participant